Global Convergence of Iteratively Reweighted Least Squares for Robust Subspace Recovery: Numerical Simulations

-As illustrated in Figure~\ref{fig:exp1}, FMS has a comparable performance as STE and TME and usually outperforms them, particularly when the inlier dimension is higher.
+As illustrated in Figure~\ref{fig:exp1}, FMS performs comparably to STE and TME and usually outperforms them, particularly when the inlier dimension is higher.
 RANSAC, which follows a fundamentally different approach, performs well in low-dimensional settings but degrades significantly as dimensionality increases.
 This is because RANSAC estimates candidate subspaces from randomly selected sets of $d$ samples, and its success depends on all $d$ samples being inliers.
 This condition becomes exponentially unlikely as $d$ grows larger.

+{ The only setting in which FMS underperforms relative to STE and TME is the scenario $d = d_{\mathrm{out}} = 50$.
+This behavior is likely due to the relatively small sample size ($n = 160$) compared to the ambient dimension, which results in a data matrix with a large condition number.
+In Figure~\ref{fig:exp1_2}, we repeat the simulation with larger sample sizes of $n = 200, 300, 400$.
+The results in Figure~\ref{fig:exp1_2} show that as $n$ increases, the performance of FMS and FMS-DS improves substantially and becomes comparable to that of STE and TME, while RANSAC consistently performs poorly across all settings.